 Ingesting disparate types of data from a plethora of sources and managing them in one place, even before data analysis can begin, has perplexed government organizations.
 Particularly for military, defense and intelligence agencies, the need to compile and index a mix of unclassified, secret and top secret data complicates advanced analytics endeavors, and the proliferation of unstructured data, meanwhile, is heightening complexity problems for everyone.

 In April 2021, SAIC acquired Koverse and added its groundbreaking, commercial-off-the-shelf (COTS) data management platform to our Integrated Data Science Suite.
-The Koverse Data Platform (KDP) ingests, indexes, stores and secures any type of structured or unstructured data file in its native format and regardless of security classification into one repository.
-KDP, whose origins began at the National Security Agency, does this at scale and tags all ingested data with attribute information that determines the set of preconditions for their accessibility.
+The Koverse data platform ingests, indexes, stores and secures any type of structured or unstructured data file in its native format and regardless of security classification into one repository.
+Koverse, whose origins began at the National Security Agency, does this at scale and tags all ingested data with attribute information that determines the set of preconditions for their accessibility.

-“KDP is a data management solution that crosses compartments, enclaves and sensitivities, which the government has been trying to solve for years,” said Jay Meil, SAIC’s chief data scientist and AI strategy and solutions lead.
+“Koverse is a data management solution that crosses compartments, enclaves and sensitivities, which the government has been trying to solve for years,” said Jay Meil, SAIC’s chief data scientist and AI strategy and solutions lead.
 “You can’t get to AI until you solve this problem of bringing your data together first.
-That’s what makes KDP incredibly important.”
+That’s what makes Koverse incredibly important.”